 Healing and moving on can take years, but communication with your ex may have to continue both during and after your divorce.
 If you have children, you will have to discuss the details of their lives.
 Whether weekly or monthly, these chats are going to develop a personality.
 They might be draining, dreadful, stressful, infuriating, and frustrating — or they could be just fine.

-Rick Tivers, the co-director of the Center for Divorce Recovery in Chicago, advises his clients to create a vision of how the new family will work.
+Rick Tivers, a therapist in Chicago, advises his clients to create a vision of how the new family will work.
 "The boundaries have changed, but the parents must still work together in the best interests of their children," said Tivers.
 "Effective parenting often involves putting yourself second."
 Developing a conscious relationship with your ex demands the triumph of logic over emotion—which is practically the opposite of falling in love.
 In the early stages of divorce, you must not act on your feelings.
 "You can honor your feelings without acting them out," Tivers pointed out.

 You are no longer in a position to seek answers or resolution from your former spouse.
 Instead, cultivate the habit of self-examination.
 Before you act, ask yourself: "Will what I'm about to say or do further my goal of creating a healthy relationship?"
 If the answer is no, don't do it.
 Period.
 New York therapist Debra Burrell said that residual negative emotions are very often related to lack of closure.
 You may want nothing more than a final thank-you or some acknowledgment of the good in your marriage, but discovering the source of your wound is the first step in healing it on your own.